StoneT2000/trajectorytranslation/README.md

 #### Reproducing Real World Experiments

-Open sourced code is a work in progress, but here is a high level overview: We first predict the pose of a block in the real world, placed it in simulation and ran our trained blockstacking TR2-GPT2 agent to generate a simulated trajectory.
+Open sourced code for real world experiments is a work in progress, but here is a high level overview: We first predict the pose of a block in the real world, placed it in simulation and ran our trained blockstacking TR2-GPT2 agent to generate a simulated trajectory.
 Using position control, we execute the simulated trajectory step by step.
 Then we place a new block into view and repeat the steps until done.

 <!-- To setup real world experiments, you need a depth camera (our code is configured for intel-real sense), and some calibration of the camera so that you get a transformation matrix from camera frame to robot base frame. -->